matplotlib/matplotlib/INSTALL.rst

 ---------------

-The build situation on OSX is complicated by the various places one can get the libpng and freetype requirements (darwinports, fink, /usr/X11R6) and the different architectures (e.g., x86, ppc, universal), the different OSX version (e.g., 10.4 and 10.5).
+The build situation on OSX is complicated by the various places one can get the libpng and FreeType requirements (MacPorts, Fink, /usr/X11R6) and the different architectures (e.g., x86, ppc, universal), the different OSX version (e.g., 10.4 and 10.5).
 We recommend that you build the way we do for the OSX release: get the source from the tarball or the git repository and install the required dependencies through a third-party package manager.
-Two widely used package managers are homebrew, and MacPorts.
+Two widely used package managers are Homebrew, and MacPorts.
-The following example illustrates how to install libpng and freetype using brew::
+The following example illustrates how to install libpng and FreeType using brew::

   brew install libpng freetype pkg-config